 The surgeon performs the breast augmentation procedure first.
 Once the implants drop into their final position, the patient schedules the breast lift procedure.
 It could take several months for the implants to drop, which gives the patient a significant amount of time to heal before her breast lift.

-During the breast lift, Dr. Patel or Dr. Truong excise the extra skin and reduce the size of her nipple-areolar complex.
+During the breast lift, Dr. Patel excise the extra skin and reduce the size of her nipple-areolar complex.
 In addition, the surgeon moves the patient’s breasts to a more youthful position on her chest.
-After repositioning the breast mounds, Dr. Patel and Dr. Truong use their skills to shape the patient’s breast mounds.
+After repositioning the breast mounds, Dr. Patel uses his skills to shape the patient’s breast mounds.

 Ultimately, the patient determines whether she would like her breast augmentation and mastopexy performed together or as two separate procedures.